-AVRDUDE on Windows looks for a system configuration file name of avrdude.conf and looks for a user override configuration file of avrdude.rc.
+AVRDUDE on Windows looks for a system configuration file name of avrdude.conf and looks for a user override configuration file of avrdude.rc in the same directory where avrdude.exe is located.

 A.2.2.2 How AVRDUDE finds the configuration files.